How (Not) to Hybridize Neural and Mechanistic Models for Epidemiological Forecasting: Framework

 \section{\model{} Framework}

-To address the above issues, we present \textbf{\model{}}(Figure\ref{fig:model}), a hybrid neural--physical framework for epidemic forecasting from partial observations. \model{} integrates multi-scale signal decomposition, controlled latent continuous-time dynamics, and mechanistic SIRS evolution to jointly forecast epidemic trajectories and infer time-varying epidemiological parameters.
+To address the above issues, we present \textbf{\model}{} (Figure~\ref{fig:model}), a hybrid neural-physical framework for epidemic forecasting from partial observations. \model{} integrates multi-scale signal decomposition, controlled latent continuous-time dynamics, and mechanistic SIRS evolution to jointly forecast epidemic trajectories and infer time-varying epidemiological parameters.

-\paragraph{Problem Setup.} Let $\{(t_i, I_i)\}_{i=0}^{T-1}$ denote an epidemic time series, where only the infected compartment $I(t)$ is observed at discrete times $t_i$.
+\paragraph{Problem setup.} Let $\{(t_i, I_i)\}_{i=0}^{T-1}$ denote an epidemic time series, where only the infected compartment $I(t)$ is observed at discrete times $t_i$.
 The latent epidemic state is